pingidentity/pingidentity-devops-getting-started/docs/deploySwarm.md

-# Orchestrate deployments using Docker Swarm
+# Orchestrate deployments with Docker Swarm

 These examples automate the manual steps needed for Docker standalone directories.
 They include: